Where should we answer customer questions? [Content Strategy]

 Respond on the channel where the question is being asked

 One place to respond is where customers are actually asking.
 If they call on the phone, answer in that conversation.
 Don’t send them to another channel if it’s not necessary.
-If they ask in Twitter DM, answer there whenever possible.
+If they ask in X DM, answer there whenever possible.
 There certainly are exceptions, like financial institutions can’t have a discussion there about an account and need to move it to another channel.
 But in general.

-There are some softer strategies that can make use multiple channels.
+A live chat is another great option to continue the conversation where customers already are.
 For example, when I’m trying to chat with Restream support, I can also easily search their help articles.
 But the user experience doesn’t make it feel like they are trying to pawn me off to the help section.
 It’s just listed as an option.

 answer customer questions online